SafeCRS: Personalized Safety Alignment for LLM-Based Conversational Recommender Systems: Dataset and Benchmark

 where $0/1/2/3$ correspond to None/Mild/Moderate/Severe, respectively.
 DoesTheDogDie (DDD) is a community-curated safety dataset that annotates media content with 137 fine-grained warning tags (e.g., ``Is there blood/gore?'' and ``Is there sexual content?'') to support personalized trigger-aware filtering.

 \paragraph{Trait taxonomy construction.} DDD complements IPG by offering fine-grained community-curated trigger tags (over 80 categories), but many are semantically overlapping or paraphrastic.
-To obtain a compact yet expressive trait space, we collect DDD trigger labels and group semantically similar labels via LLM-guided clustering~\cite{zhang2023clusterllm}, producing a fixed set of $20$ \emph{explicit} user sensitivity traits $\mathcal{T}=\{t_1,\ldots,t_{20}\}$ (e.g., \textit{Anti-gore}, \textit{Substance avoidance}, \textit{Kid-safety}).
-Detailed user trait list can be found in Appendix~\ref{app:traits}.
-This consolidation improves tractability for modeling and evaluation while retaining coverage of common safety concerns.
+To obtain a compact yet expressive trait space, our taxonomy is grounded in the safety dimensions identified by Stray~et~al.~\cite{stray2024building} and adapted specifically to the movie and game domains.
+Concretely, we collect 200+ DDD trigger labels and group semantically similar ones via LLM-guided clustering~\cite{zhang2023clusterllm}, producing a fixed set of $20$ \emph{explicit} user sensitivity traits $\mathcal{T}=\{t_1,\ldots,t_{20}\}$ (e.g., \textit{Anti-gore}, \textit{Substance avoidance}, \textit{Kid-safety}).
+The full list with avoid-tags and per-IPG weights appears in Appendix~\ref{app:traits}; extending the taxonomy only requires adding a new mapping entry.
+We pick $20$ as a balance between granularity and practicality: the distribution is already long-tailed (Table~\ref{tab:safemovie_trait_dist}), and finer splits would induce severe data sparsity.

 \paragraph{Trait-to-IPG weights $\mathbf{w}(t)$.} Each trait $t\in\mathcal{T}$ is associated with a non-negative weight vector $\mathbf{w}(t)\in\mathbb{R}_{\ge 0}^{5}$ that measures how strongly each IPG dimension contributes to that trait.
 We construct $\mathbf{w}(t)$ using a lightweight, reproducible procedure: (i) for each trait, we prompt an LLM to map its underlying DDD cluster labels to the most relevant IPG dimension(s); (ii) we aggregate these mappings into a frequency-based relevance profile over the five IPG dimensions and normalize it to obtain $\mathbf{w}(t)$; and (iii) we conduct a brief manual sanity check to correct rare mis-assignments.
 This yields interpretable, non-negative weights and avoids learning an unconstrained mapping from scarce supervision.